fachwerk-dev/create-fachwerk/slides/slides.md

 ## Custom loader

-By default Fachwerk Slider loads the slide data using `fetch()` from `slides.md`.
+By default Fachwerk Slides loads the slide data using `fetch()` from `slides.md`.
 However you can override the loader function in `slides.js` to load the Markdown files from anywhere.

 Here is an example to load two Markdown files, `first.md` and `second.md` and merge them together: